Kamrrann/UNet-Agricultural_Field_Delineation/README.md

 <img width="3205" height="2332" alt="Workflow" src="https://github.com/user-attachments/assets/58a07e76-ba2f-4536-80d3-4cd7e3f25805" />

 ## Contributing
 I welcome contributions and feedback from the community.
 Feel free to open issues, propose enhancements, or submit pull requests to improve this project.
-If you have collaboration ideas, research suggestions, or would like to work together on related topics, please feel free to reach out..
+If you have collaboration ideas, research suggestions, or would like to work together on related topics, please feel free to reach out.